selutin99/tl-language-plugin/README.md

 ./gradlew runIde
 ```

-This is the fastest way to test syntax highlighting, parsing, annotations, and plugin actions manually.
+This is the fastest way to test syntax highlighting, parsing, annotations, and plugin actions manually

 ## Generate Lexer and Parser